rage/cyber-security-base-19/data/module-2/part-3/security.md

 components and libraries as well as the operating systems up to date?', 'are the used passwords high quality?' and so on.

-As an example, one of the [recent Denial of Service attacks](https://www.theguardian.com/technology/2016/oct/26/ddos-attack-dyn-mirai-botnet) was partially made possible by thousands of internet of things devices with default passwords (or poor passwords).
+As an example, one of the [Denial of Service attacks](https://www.theguardian.com/technology/2016/oct/26/ddos-attack-dyn-mirai-botnet) was partially made possible by thousands of internet of things devices with default passwords (or poor passwords).